This guide will take you step by step through the process to automatically mount a networked Windows drive each time your Mac starts up.

 - Select the Login Items tab.
 This time click the + (plus sign) button found below the Login Items panel (see screenshot below).

 - Navigate to the networked drive that you want to mount each time your Mac starts up.
 Select that drive by clicking on it once, and then click the Add button.

 - Now you’ll find a new entry in the Login Items list, and the Kind will be Volume

 - That’s it!
-Repeat steps 5-6 for any additional drives you want to have mounted each time your Mac starts up.
+Repeat steps 5-6 for any additional Windows drives you want to automatically mount each time your Mac starts up.